woutersf/drupal-ai-workshop/README.md

 ![adding deepchat to the blocks](assets/deepchat.png)
 ![Deepchat assistant selection](assets/deepchat2.png)

+3.  **Test the Chatbot:**
+test the chatbot on the frontage by asking it a question from the course agent.
+You'll see it dispatching the question to the right agent.
+Then ask it a question about another agent (eg. content types) and you'll see it consulting the content-type agent for the response.

+4.  **Add the RAG to the chatbot**

+Add the RAG agent to the chatbot so it is able to search in the content we created.

 ### 📧 Questions?

 If you have any questions during the workshop, please feel free to reach out to the instructors.